The Best Online Crime Scene Investigation Programs

 We thank you for your readership and trust.

-What Is an Online Bachelor's in Crime Scene Investigation Degree?
+What Is a Crime Scene Investigation Degree?

 Students seeking a career as a crime scene investigator or forensic technician often seek out a BS in crime scene investigation or criminology, though many schools only offer crime scene investigation as a concentration within a criminal justice or law enforcement degree.
 These programs also help students develop soft skills in judgment, empathy, and perceptiveness.